stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

 `@casl/ability` contains 2 modules:

-* core module which provides `Ability` and other core classes
+* core module which provides `PureAbility` and other core classes

   ```ts
   import * as core from '@casl/ability';